-This item emphasizes a systems-level measure that will message to districts and buildidegree to which LEA policy-indicated systems of evaluation and integrated supports rebest practices and align with the Nebraska Model for Evaluation.
-The "ineffective" merelies on district- and school- selected responses to Evidence-Based Analysis (EBA) Effectiveness items.
-A policy audit will serve to validate district and school EBA responses to Eba Educator Effectiveness items that pertain to this measure are as follows: The school/district utilizes a research-based instructional model align the Nebraska Teacher and Principal Performance Framework (NTPPF) The school/district utilizes a formal staff evaluation process aligned Nebraska Evaluation Model for Teachers and Principals.
-The school/district develops an annual professional learning plan that supports continuing improvement. eflect easure ducator onses. ned to
+Key Term Definition of Explanation Ineffective This item emphasizes a systems-level measure that will message to districts and buildings the degree to which LEA policy-indicated systems of evaluation and integrated supports reflect best practices and align with the Nebraska Model for Evaluation.
+The "ineffective" measure relies on district- and school- selected responses to Evidence-Based Analysis (EBA) Educator Effectiveness items.
+A policy audit will serve to validate district and school EBA responses.
+The EBA Educator Effectiveness items that pertain to this measure are as follows: The school/district utilizes a research-based instructional model aligned to the Nebraska Teacher and Principal Performance Framework (NTPPF) The school/district utilizes a formal staff evaluation process aligned to the Nebraska Evaluation Model for Teachers and Principals.

 Out-of-field teacher+ Out-of-field teacher - a teacher who has a current Nebraska teaching certificate, but is either out-of-endorsed area or out-of-level (see below).
 Out-of-endorsed area - teacher has a teaching certificate without an endorsement that matches the subject required of the course being taught, as per the Course Codes and Clearing Endorsements manual for that school year.
 Out-of-level - teacher has a teaching certificate with an endorsement that matches the subject, but not at the grade level required of the course being taught, as per the Course Codes and Clearing Endorsements manual for that school year.
-Inexperienced teacher+ A teacher or principal reported as having three or fewer years of experience.
+Inexperienced teacher+ A teacher or principal reported as having fewer than four years of experience.
 Unqualified Teachers not having a current Nebraska teaching certificate and working on a provisional commitment.
 Low-income student Students who are eligible to receive free or reduced price school lunches (FRL).
 Minority student Students who indicated they are a race or ethnicity other than White.
 Students who have been identified as Limited English Proficient.

-\Definitions of these terms must provide useful information about educator equity.
+Definitions of these terms must provide useful information about educator equity.